alexbfree/thesis/src/chapter-4.md

 - families must have rights to see it and how it is used, and
 - support workers really need to know mental health details of family members.

 Participants felt it important to address that current consent practices were inadequate.
-There was also strong agreement that families did not want to be responsible for looking after their own data, though this was felt to be an unimportant matter.
+There was also strong consensus that families did not want to be responsible for looking after their own data, though this was felt to be an unimportant matter.

-Participants showed considerable contention over whether or not support workers should be able to access historical family records (discussed further in [4.3.3](#4.3.3.1), about how families would feel about the collection of data about them and about having responsibility to managing access to it.
-Most other sentences received moderate agreement.
+Participants showed considerable contention over whether or not support workers should be able to access historical family records [[4.3.3](#4.3.3.1)], about how families would feel about the collection of data about them and about having responsibility to managing access to it.
+There was moderate consensus over most other sentences.

 ![Figure 4.1 - Participants' Shared Values Deduced from Sentence Rankings Data](./src/figs/fig4.1-sentence-ranking-results.png)

-Having completed the sentence ranking sensitisation activity, participants went on carry out the other co-design activities as detailed in [Table 4.2](#table-4.2).
-Findings from the analysis of these activities' transcripts is presented in the next section.
+After this exercise, participants were considered sensitised and went on to carry out the other co-design activities [[Table 4.2](#table-4.2)].
+Transcripts of these activities were analysed to produce thematic findings, which are detailed in the next section.

 Thematic Findings{#4.3}
 -----------------

 The transcribed corpus from audio recordings of workshops A, B and C (approximately 120,000 words) was divided by activity, group, and family or staff focus into 85 different source texts.
 Each text was thematically coded and the coded texts were analysed through four cycles of analysis using the Miles and Huberman approach [@huberman2002].
 During this reductive process, participant creations, activity outputs and ranking data were referenced to add additional context to the interpretation.
 In this section, the qualitative findings from the thematic analysis of transcripts of workshops A, B and C are presented.
-In [4.3.1](#4.3.1) the three main themes and subthemes are introduced, then each theme is further detailed in sections [4.3.2](#4.3.2) to [4.3.4](#4.3.4), including participant quotes[^8].
+In [4.3.1](#4.3.1) the three main themes and subthemes are introduced, then each theme is further detailed in sections [4.3.2](#4.3.2) to [4.3.4](#4.3.4), including participant quotes[^7].

-[^8]: The notation used for the quote references is as follows:
+[^7]: The notation used for the quote references is as follows:

     - FQnn = Family Quote - a quote from the families-only workshop (A)
     - SQnn = Staff Quote - a quote from a staff-only workshop (B)